Westland Sea King: Falklands Conflict

 A number of Sea Kings were deployed during the Falklands Conflict.
 They were transported to the combat zone and operated from the decks of various ships of the Royal Navy, such as the landing platform dock HMS Fearless.
 In the theatre, they performed a wide range of missions, from anti-submarine patrols and reconnaissance flights to replenishment operations and the insertion of special forces.
 Support provided by the Sea Kings in the form of transport for men and supplies has been viewed as vital to the success of the British operation.
-Sea Kings also protected the fleet by acting as decoys against incoming Exocet missiles, with some missions being flown by Prince Andrew, Duke of York.
+Sea Kings also protected the fleet by acting as decoys against incoming Exocet missiles, with some missions being flown by the former Prince Andrew.

 Anti-Submarine Sea Kings of 820 Naval Air Squadron were embarked in HMS Invincible.
 With 11 HAS.5s, the squadron operated anti-submarine and search and rescue sorties with one helicopter always airborne on surface search duties.
 On 14 June, an 820 NAS Sea King HAS.5 was used to transport Major General Jeremy Moore to Port Stanley to accept the surrender of Argentine troops on the island.
 The squadron flew 1,650 sorties during the war.
 A Flight of 824 Naval Air Squadron embarked two Sea King HAS.2As aboard RFA Olmeda and were used to move supplies to other ships on the way south and later anti-submarine patrols.
 C Flight had three Sea King HAS.2As on board RFA Fort Grange which were used for replenishment duties, supplying over 2,000 tons of stores.